If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unused Enemies

-The Minish Cap has six unused enemies while four of them are leftovers from Four Swords.
+The Minish Cap has six unused enemies, four of which are leftovers from Four Swords.
 They can be spawned with this GameShark code:

 Code |